buckster123/GrokCoder/README.md

 Streamlit makes web apps easy—start with [docs](https://docs.streamlit.io/) and monitor resources via `htop` on Pi.

-## Example Use Case: Dual-Model Coding Agent 🧠💻
+## Example Use Case: Agent-Style Coding Workflow 🧠💻

-**Scenario**: Build a weather scraper on your Pi.
+**Scenario**: Build a weather scraper on your Pi using a multi-model approach.

-1. **Plan with grok-4-0709**: Prompt: "Outline a Python scraper: steps, libs (requests, beautifulsoup), error handling."
+1. **Plan with grok-4-0709**: In one session, select the model and prompt: "Outline a Python scraper: steps, libs (requests, beautifulsoup), error handling."
    - AI delivers a step-by-step blueprint.

-2. **Execute with grok-code-fast-1**: Paste the plan: "Code this up, PEP 8 style."
+2. **Execute with grok-code-fast-1**: Start a new session or switch models, paste the plan: "Code this up, PEP 8 style."
-   - AI generates a clean script with tests; write to sandbox.
+   - AI generates a clean script with tests; write to sandbox for execution.

-3. **Refine with grok-3-mini**: "Optimize this code for speed."
+3. **Refine with grok-3-mini**: Switch to grok-3-mini in another session for lightweight refinements: "Optimize this code for speed."
-   - Quick tweaks for efficiency.

 4. **Verify**: Enable tools, "Read scraper.py from sandbox," and iterate.
 Run directly on your Pi!

-GrokCoder excels in agentic workflows: grok-4-0709 as architect, grok-code-fast-1 as builder, grok-3-mini for agile adjustments.
+GrokCoder supports agent-style workflows by letting you switch models across sessions: grok-4-0709 for architecture, grok-code-fast-1 for building in the sandbox, and grok-3-mini for agile adjustments.
 Efficiency?
 Over 9000, even on Pi hardware.

 ## Customization